Fill out Form 1099-G Online in 2026

 • Why did I get Form 1099-G?

-• Where do I report a state or local tax refund from 1099-G on my tax return?
+• Where do I report a state or local tax refund from Form 1099-G on my tax return?

 • Do I need to report income from Form 1099-G on my tax return?